-Figure 19: Example of an Information Reporting exchange for Queue Mode.
+Figure 22: Example of an Information Reporting exchange for Queue Mode.

 Queue Mode may also be used to reach LWM2M Clients behind a NAT using an SMS based trigger mechanism.
-Typically, a LWM2M Client registers to the LWM2M Server with SMS and QueueMode enabled.
-The LWM2M Server sets Binding Preference set to 1 (UDP with Queue Mode) in the LWM2M Server Object.
-Below is an example flow for Queue Mode in relation to Information Reporting Interface using SMS Registration Update Trigger:
+Typically, a LWM2M Client registers to the LWM2M Server with binding preference set to UDP with queue mode and SMS Below is an example flow for Queue Mode in relation to Information Reporting Interface using SMS Registration Update Trigger: